pavelmc/Si5351mcu/README.md

 4 - Turn CLKx output on.
 ```

-In my code I follow a strategy of just do that at the start of the freq output and move the PLLs and multisynths freely without reseting the PLLs or multisynths outputs.
+In my code I follow a strategy of just do that at the start of the freq output and move the PLLs and multisynths freely without reseting the PLLs or multisynths outputs if not needed.

 _**Note:** in version 0.3 I found a signal level problem between frequencies beyond 112 MHz._